ralfw/servicehost/doc/reference.md

 }
 ```

-Input to the as well as return value (output) from the entrypoint are JSON strings.
+Input to the entrypoint as well as its value (output) are JSON strings.
 Hence the signature of an entrypoint function must be `string f(string input)`.

+If an entrypoint does not expect any input data, use `InputSources.Querystring`.

 ### [Setup] Attribute
 If you want something to happen _before_ an entrypoint is called by Service Host you can provide a public method annotated with the `[Setup]` attribute.
 It will be run right before the entry point method.